suspect-devices/digithink/docs/rethinkeverything/norouter/using-a-tank-for-crowd-control.md

 ## Overview

 Now that we [have our proof of concept](https://www.digithink.com/rethinkeverything/norouter/wireguard-and-tinyproxy/) We are going to reimpliment it using physical hardware and harden it.
 The idea is to access the Admin lan without giving it any more access than it needs.
 The admin land has the servers lights out interfaces (ilo and drac) and allows direct communication between servers.
+The router will also provide a secondary dns server.

 ### Hardware